ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 Hint: A sample structure of your fuzzer could look like this.
 Feel free to implement it in any other way!
 * Example URL validator function (python function)
 * Example URL mutation generator (python function)
-* Example URL tester that uses both the function above (i.e. main fuzzer).
+* Example URL tester that uses both the functions above (i.e. main fuzzer).
 A call to this function with a specified number of test cases to be performed would be a call to your fuzzer.
 In this part of the code, you should also implement checks to keep the crash count and report those.